 Groin pain and prostate cancer

 Groin pain could be a sign of cancer affecting the bones.
-But it could also be caused by
+The groin is the area at the top of the leg where the inner thigh meets the body.
+This area contains a lot of lymph nodes.
+But the pain could also be caused by

 - Something else pressing on a nerve in his groin